Flanders Park Overview

 - Dispose of waste in provided stations

-- Stick to lit paths in this southwest Calgary dog park after dark
+- Stick to lit paths at Flanders Park after dark

 - Respect nearby residents’ quiet hours